te-shashikant/AI-Pickelball/README.md

-# 🏓 PicklePro- AI coach
+#🏓 PicklePro – AI-Powered Pickleball Pose Feedback App

-PicklePro is an AI-powered Pickleball coaching tool that analyzes player posture from videos using YOLO and MediaPipe.
+PicklePro is an AI-based coaching tool that analyzes Pickleball player posture using YOLO and MediaPipe.
+It provides stroke and serve feedback through a web interface, showing segment-wise feedback with GIFs, thumbnails, scores, and downloadable PDF reports.

 ---

-## ⚙Installation
+# 🚀 Features

+- Upload stroke/serve videos
+- Automatic player and pose detection
+- Segment-wise feedback (accepted/rejected)
+- Final performance score
+- Animated GIFs and thumbnails for each segment
+- PDF report download
+- Simple web interface with history

+---

 ### Prerequisites